Tototlán

 Tototlán is a town and municipality in Jalisco in central-western Mexico.
-The municipality covers an area of 292.85 km².
-Some notable people from Tototlán, Jalisco are Omar Esparza (plays for C.D Guadalajara), Javier Hernández Gutiérrez (retired soccer player, father of Javier Hernández Balcazar "El Chicharito").
-Tototlán has a saint called ST. Sabas Reyes, he was tied to a pillar and murdered, that pillar is now part of a big church they built.
+The municipality covers an area of 336.6 km2.
+Some notable people from Tototlán, Jalisco are Omar Esparza (plays for C.D Guadalajara) and Javier Hernández Gutiérrez (retired soccer player).

+Tototlán has a saint called ST. Sabás Reyes Salazar, he was tied to a pillar and murdered, that pillar is now part of a big church they built.
 A temple called "EL CERRITO DE LA CRUZ" was built on a hill, people go there to pray.
-Besides the church, there is a place called "LA PLAZA" where you can go to socialize with friends and meet new ones.
-The music they hear is Banda and Mariachi.
+Besides the church, there is a place called "LA PLAZA".

 As of 2005, the municipality had a total population of 19,710.